wasiq0/wasiqbakhsh.github.io/README.md

 Identified trends and patterns in marketing data to optimize marketing strategies, resulting in a 25% increase in lead generation.

-Collaborated with cross-functional teams to interpret data ndings and develop actionable recommendations for campaign optimization and budget allocation.
+Collaborated with cross-functional teams to interpret data Findings and develop actionable recommendations for campaign optimization and budget allocation.

 ### Abaseen Laboratory | Associate Data Analyst Peshwar, PAKISTAN | Sep 23 - March 24